Arcanum: Within the Sacred Union of the Arcana

 When “Fortune Telling” Was Just a ‘Game’

 According to Michael Dummett author of The Game of Tarot, it all began as a game entirely unassociated with occult or divinatory practices.
-This is evidenced he says in Francesco Marcolino’s (1540) published work on Fortune Telling in which the author utilized a regular pack of playing cards as a “randomizing device.”
+This is evidenced he says in Francesco Marcolini’s (1540) published work on fortune telling titled Le sorti in which the author utilized a regular pack of playing cards as a “randomizing device.”
 The divinatory element of the tarot originated in France in 1700, where tarot would take its name in French (tarot) as opposed to tarocchi; (Italian infinito) - tarrocare, to falsify/counterfeit; (io) tarocco; (tu) tarocchi).